 Got style?
 Got cold feet?
 I hear you!
-It’s a conundrum I didn’t take seriously until I moved to Ohio a year and a half ago.
+It’s a conundrum I didn’t take seriously until I moved to Ohio almost four years ago.
 But stylish women with cold ankles and feet want to know how to wear socks without “lowering the score” of their outfit.
 Me included!
-So I’ve done a little research, a lot of thinking and a bit of experimentation, and I think I’ve come up with some tips to help us kick the socks-in-winter issue to the curb.
-Let’s learn how to wear socks stylishly this winter.
+So I’ve done a lot research, a little thinking it through and a bit of experimentation, and I’ve come up with some tips to help us kick the socks-in-winter issue to the curb.
+Let’s learn how to wear socks with pants stylishly this winter.

 Before we start the style tips, let’s just clear the air on a couple of things.

 First of all, at our ages we’ve been around the city block enough times to be able to put our feet down on a few things.
 I don’t eat sushi, thank you very much.
-I’m 56 years old, and I’ve decided that’s not going to happen.
-I’m not going to jump out of a plane, ride a motorcycle or wear fishnet hose either.
-So as we brooch the subject of wearing socks fashionably, let’s understand that you absolutely can wear your socks differently if you so choose.
+I’m 58 years old, and I’ve decided that’s not going to happen.
+I’m not going to jump out of a plane, ride a motorcycle or wear anything that exposes my midriff either.
+So as we broach the subject of wearing socks fashionably, let’s understand that you absolutely can wear your socks differently if you so choose.
 You do you.
 Own it and feel comfortable with your choices.

 Second, let’s remember that this is a style blog.
 So we’re talking style here.
 If you want to wear your socks otherwise purely for warmth, that’s fine.
+Pull on the thickest, warmest socks you can find and call it a day!
 But it’s not necessarily stylish.
 And we’re talking style here today.

 Choose the Right Shoes